-We hope to serve NATIVEWOMANSHARE as a sanctuary to Native, Black and Brown women and Two-Spirit who need it most and whose medicine we wish to uplift.
+We hope to serve NATIVEWOMANSHARE as a sanctuary to Native women and Two-Spirit who need it most and whose medicine we wish to uplift.

 We intend to serve this land in indigenous restoration, thousand-year old heritage seeds and ancient love.